 The Jubilee Community Center was founded by Trinity Episcopal Church in November 2012.
-It was originally located in the Bisesi building at 413-415 East Second Street, then owned by the church.
-It is designed to be a welcoming place for people of all ages.
-Consumers with special needs and their caseworkers frequently gather for card games, work on cooking goals and socializing.
-In March 2017, JCC relocated to MCSA (Muscatine Center for Social Action), 312 Iowa Avenue.
-JCC is staffed totally by volunteers and is governed by a community board.
-Community Foundation of Greater Muscatine does fiscal management.
+It was originally located in the Bisesi building at 413-415 East Second Street, then owned by the church, and has since moved to the Muscatine Center for Social Action (MCSA), 312 Iowa Avenue.
+The Jubilee Community Center is designed to be a welcoming place for people of all ages.
+Visitors with special needs and their caseworkers frequently gather for card games, practice cooking, and socializing.
+JCC is staffed totally by volunteers and is governed by a community board, while the Community Foundation of Greater Muscatine provides fiscal management.
 JCC is pleased to work with many community partners as it seeks to serve the people of Muscatine.
-The center is open Monday-Thursday, 3:00-6:00 PM.
+The center is open to everyone Monday-Thursday, 3:00-6:00 PM.

 Loaves and Fishes

-Loaves and Fishes is a weekly free meal, served to anyone in the community.
+Loaves and Fishes is a free meal served each Saturday from the kitchen at the Muscatine Center for Social Action (MCSA) to anyone in the community.
 Trinity Church was instrumental in getting this program started and members continue to help with a meal four times per year.